thomasWeise/aitoa/book/metaheuristics/randomSampling/README.md

 5. If&nbsp;$\obspel$ is better than best-so-far-objective value, then
     a.
 Set best-so-far objective value to&nbsp;$\obspel$.
     b.
 Store&nbsp;$\solspel$ in a special variable and remember it.
-6. If termination criterion is not met, return to point&nbsp;1.
+6. If the termination criterion is not met, return to point&nbsp;1.
-7. Return best-so-far objective value and best solution to the user.
+7. Return the best-so-far objective value and the best solution to the user.

 In actual program code, points&nbsp;3 to&nbsp;5 can be encapsulate by a wrapper around the objective function.
 This reduces a lot of potential programming mistakes and makes the code much shorter.